-Challenges and Special Information - System Violations for 2018
+Challenges and Special Information - System Violations for 2019

 SCU is required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-In 2018, the Piney Point District received a notice of violation for exceeding the (MCL) for disinfection byproduct (TTHM) and (HAA5).
-The Badin Rd District for exceeding the (MCL) for disinfection byproduct (TTHM) due to various issues.
-SCU and our supplier worked together to address the cause of a temporary increase in of the disinfection byproduct levels in the water.
-Our fourth quarter test results were lower, thus meeting our goal to be in compliance with NCDEQ.
+In 2019, the Piney Point District received a notice of violation for exceeding the (MCL) for disinfection byproduct (TTHM) and (HAA5).
+Later this year in the second and third quarters the (TTHM) and (HAA5) decreased significantly due to our water provider and SCU efforts to correct this issue.
+At present, the Piney Point District is in compliance with NCDEQ.
+SCU and our supplier worked together to address the cause of a temporary increase of the disinfection byproduct levels in the water.
 SCU communicates with our water providers making necessary changes in the systems to be in compliance with NCDEQ.
-The replacement of the water system in the Town of Badin is complete as well as all restorations to the area.

 SCU makes every effort to operate its systems effectively and to use the best technology available today to ensure our water quality meets compliance.
-Stanly County continues to work with our providers the City of Albemarie and the Town of Norwood, to improve the quality of water delivered to its customers.
+Stanly County continues to work with our providers the City of Albemarle and the Town of Norwood, to improve the quality of water delivered to its customers.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline (800-426-4791).